 South Dublin County Council

-In accordance with Section 177 of the Finance Act 1995 as amended by the Taxes Consolidation Act 1997, all companies doing business with a Local Authority must have a valid Tax Clearance Certificate in your company name i.e. the name that appears on your invoices.
+In accordance with Section 177 of the Finance Act 1995 as amended by the Taxes Consolidation Act 1997, all companies doing business with a Local Authority must have Tax Clearance in your company name i.e. the name that appears on your invoices.

-If total payments reach the €10,000 threshold within a rolling 12 month period, payments cannot be made until a valid Certificate is received from you.
+If total payments reach the €10,000 threshold within a rolling 12 month period, payments cannot be made until a details of your Tax Clearance is received from you.

 Relevant Contracts Tax

-All new suppliers working as Sub-Contractor’s on behalf of South Dublin County Council must present their current C2 Card and a completed RCT46 Form, in person, to Account Payable.
+All new suppliers working as Sub-Contractor’s on behalf of South Dublin County Council must have a letter of Determination with a tax deduction rate of either 20% or zero

 Withholding tax is taken from all payments in respect of professional services.
 It is deducted at the standard rate of income tax from the total amount of the payment due, including any amount in respect of expenses or outlay but excluding;